damianhakert/damianhakert.github.io/source/_posts/2014-12-23-gitlab-7-6-1-released.markdown

 Today we release GitLab 7.6.1 CE and 7.6.2 EE.

-This release fixes a problem with the LDAP migrations when upgrading.
+This release fixes a problem with the LDAP migrations and MySQL when upgrading.
 If you've already upgraded to GitLab 7.6 without problems, there is no need to upgrade to 7.6.1 CE or 7.6.2 EE.

+If you've experienced a failed migration you can run this release to correct it.

 <!-- more -->